Emie18/SalesTraction/README.md

 POST /startup/create => create a new start up account GET /startup/all => get all startup
-GET /startup/offer?id=0,state="" => get all offer from the give, startup #TODO
+GET /startup/get?id=0 => get the startup with the given id, return an error if the account is not a startup GET /startup/offer?id=0,state="" => get all offer from the give, startup #TODO

 POST /students/create => create a new students up account